 26 September Itabata – Caravelas – 65km

-It was another eventful day on the road.
-We turned off the busy and narrow BR101 and headed for the coast, past cattle ranches and tiny local villages.
-We stopped for a cold drink break when Amanda spotted a man on a donkey and muttered something like that would be a more suitable means of transport for her.
+It was another eventful day following the direction given to us by the lady from the guesthouse.
+The route headed for the coast past cattle ranches and tiny hamlets.
+At one of our water stops, Amanda spotted a man on a donkey and muttered something like it being a more suitable means of transport for her.

-We, once again, negotiated a price and loaded the bikes and bags onto the boat.
-Amanda was still very apprehensive but a tiny bit more comfortable.
-At least the boat was somewhat bigger than the canoe of a few days ago.
-Amanda approached the boat rather reluctantly and swore that I had picked the smallest one in the entire harbour.
-We set off (literally) into the sunset and putt-putted across the mangrove swamps.
-Amanda anxiously looked on while I gave the skipper a break to work the bilge pump!
-There’s always something intriguing about mangrove swamps and it was a lovely time to be out on the water.
-The sun started setting and still we sailed on.
+After enquiring about a ride and negotiating a price with one of the fishermen, the bikes and panniers were loaded onto the boat.
+Amanda was still very apprehensive, but at least the boat was somewhat more substantial than the canoe of a few days ago.
+She approached the boat somewhat reluctantly and swore I had picked the smallest one in the entire harbour.
+We set off (literally) into the sunset and putt-putted in the direction of Caravelas.
+Amanda anxiously looked on while I gave the skipper a break to work the bilge pump.
+There’s always something intriguing about mangrove swamps, and it was a lovely time to be out on the water.

-The birds started settling in the tree tops, the fire-flies came out and phosphorescence started appearing in the wake of the boat – and still we sailed on!
-It became pitch dark and the stars shone brightly.
-Amanda was (understandably) very uncomfortable (to put it mildly) by this time.
-Our boat seemed to have no lights whatsoever.
-Eventually, 3 hours later, she excitedly spotted the lights of Caravelas over the water.
+Soon, the sun started setting, and the birds began settling in the treetops, the fireflies came out, and phosphorescence began appearing in the wake of the boat – and still, we sailed on.
+Eventually, it was pitch dark, and the stars shone brightly.
+By that time, Amanda was very uncomfortable (to put it mildly).
+Our boat had no lights whatsoever, and one could only hope the boatman knew the way.
+Eventually, three hours later, Amanda excitedly spotted the lights of Caravelas across the water.
 Well done to both Amanda and our skipper for making it across the dark waters of the mangrove swamps.

 27 September - Caravelas – Prado – 50km

-After a lovely breakfast at our Posada dos Navegantes, we biked along the coast past Alcobacato Prado.
-After Amanda’s stressful previous day, it was a good idea to make it a short day and just relax at a beach.
-We studied the map and there appeared to be no river crossings or anything of that kind for at least another day or two.
+After a lovely breakfast at our Posada dos Navegantes, we biked along the coast, past Alcobacato Prado.
+After Amanda’s stressful previous day, it was a good idea to make it a short day and relax at a beach.
+Fortunately, the map didn’t indicate any river crossings or anything of that kind for at least another day or two.

-People along the way were incredibly friendly.
-We got the idea that they dearly wanted to talk with us but the language barrier made it rather difficult.
-A couple in a car flagged us down and told us that they saw us a few days ago in Vitoria.
-They looked ever so disappointed when they realised that we could not speak Portuguese.
-It will always remain my biggest regret that I’m not fluent in the language of the country I cycle through.
+The Brazilians were incredibly hospitable and dearly wanted to talk with us, but the language barrier made it somewhat tricky.
+A Brazilian couple in a car flagged us down and remarked they saw us a few days ago in Vitoria.
+They looked ever so disappointed when they realised we couldn’t speak Portuguese.
+My biggest regret was always not being fluent in the language of the country I cycled through.

-Just before Prado we crossed a river via a rather rickety bridge.
-Amanda, with her fear of heights and water, was across that bridge faster than Lance Armstrong!
-I’m so proud of my sister!
+Shortly before Prado, a river crossing was via a rather rickety bridge.
+Amanda, with her fear of heights and water, was across the bridge faster than Lance Armstrong.
+I was so proud of my sister.

 28 September - Prado – Cumuruxatiba – 35km

-We left Prado on a stunning coastal road but the road soon deteriorated.
-We headed over the hills on a rather sandy, rutted and corrugated road.
-In fact, it was so corrugated that Amanda lost one of her fillings!
-I thought it was a fantastic route but Amanda had her own description of the road...
-It was as off-the-beaten-track and remote as one could wish for - absolutely glorious if you like that kind of riding.
+We left Prado via a stunning coastal route but, unfortunately, the road soon deteriorated as it headed over the hills and became a slightly sandy, rutted and corrugated road.
+In fact, the road was so bumpy Amanda lost one of her fillings.
+I kid you not!
+Although I thought it was a marvellous route, Amanda had other words to describe the day.
+It was as off-the-beaten-track and as remote as one could wish for - absolutely glorious if you like that kind of riding.

 29 September - Cumuruxatiba – Corumbau – 35km

-We were told that we could cycle along the beach instead of the bad road we had been on.
-So we did, and although it was fantastic, it did not last very long.
-After about 2km we came to some rocks and had to return to the road to get around them.
-Once around the rocks, we headed back for the beach along a sandy track.
-All to no avail.
-We soon reached some more rocks and had to drag the bikes up the embankment and back onto the road.
+There are few things as idyllic as cycling along a beach when the sand is firm; unfortunately, it didn’t last very long and, after a mere two kilometres, the beach reached a rocky outcrop, and we’d to return to the road.
+Once around the rocks, a sandy track led back to the beach, but no sooner there were more rocky outcrops.
+This time it took dragging the bikes up an embankment and back onto the road.
 A few kilometres later, local knowledge told us to try the beach again.
-Which we did.
-Soon, however, the sand became so soft that we had to drag the bikes across the soft sand for quite a few kilometres.
-Exasperated, we gave up and dragged the bikes up the steep embankment again and headed inland looking for a better road.
-It was a rather isolated area and there wasn’t much of a road, just a sandy jeep track.
-We dragged the bikes along this very sandy and isolated track for what felt like quite a few kilometres, with Amanda mumbling something to the effect of “we will most likely die of thirst, never to be found again!”
-Even I started thinking that we might never reach civilization again.
-Eventually we reached our old sandy and rutted road from the previous day.
+The sand, however, soon became too soft to cycle and required dragging the bikes along the soft sand for quite a few kilometres.
+Exasperated, we gave up and pulled the bikes up a very steep embankment and headed inland, looking for a better road.
+It was a somewhat isolated area, with only a sandy jeep track and there wasn’t much one could do but push the bikes along.
+I heard Amanda mumbling something to the effect of: “We’ll most likely die of thirst, and no one will ever find us.”
+Even I started thinking we might never reach civilisation again.
+Exhausted, we reached our old sandy and rutted road from the previous day.

 30 September – Corumbau

-We were up early and ready for our 3 hour - 70km - bus trip.
-The bus ride turned out to be quite an experience.
-It was Friday and end of the month.
-The bus was full of locals heading into town to do their monthly business.
-Everyone was dressed in their Sunday best.
-Old men wore hats and the ladies were in heels and floral dresses.
-Everyone seemed very jovial and greetings were extended as people boarded the bus.
-They all seemed to know each other, even us, as we spotted a lady from a guesthouse were we had enquired the previous night.
+The next morning, it was up early for the 3-hour, 70-kilometres bus trip.
+The bus ride was a pleasant experience as it wasn’t only Saturday but also end of the month.
+The bus was packed with locals dressed in their Sunday best, heading into town to do their monthly business.
+It was a jovial affair as old men in hats and ladies in heels and floral dresses extended greetings to all who boarded the bus.
+They all seemed acquainted; even we spotted the lady from a guesthouse where we’d enquired the previous night.

-In town our fellow passengers all disappeared off in their individual directions.
-We did our banking business, which took quite a while as the queue extended out the door and only half the terminals were functioning.
-We wondered around the small town, bumping into our fellow bus riders busy doing their shopping.
-Soon it was time to catch the bus back.
-Most of the morning’s passengers were on the bus again, and we were greeted like locals.
-Our fellow travellers were loaded up with shopping bags containing anything from chicken feed to groceries.
+In town, our fellow passengers dissipated, and we went in search of the bank.
+Drawing money took a fair amount of time as, with only half the terminals functioning, the queue extended out the door.
+Wandering around the small village, one couldn’t help but bump into fellow passengers.
+Soon, it was time to head back and most of the morning’s passengers were on the bus again and greeted us like old friends.
+Our fellow travellers were loaded with shopping bags containing anything from chicken feed to groceries.

-There appeared to be no rush as the bus stopped at a local store where everyone got off and did their bakery shopping.
-Collective ‘oohs’ and ‘aahs’ were exclaimed as we rattled along the bumpy gravel road back to Corumbau.
+There appeared to be no rush as on the return journey the bus stopped at a bakery for all to do their bakery shopping.
+With all back on the bus, we rattled along the rough dirt track while collective ‘oohs’ and ‘aahs’ were exclaimed as we bounced through the potholes.

-There appeared to be no road to Caraiva, but a beach buggy running up and down the beach, ferrying people to and from Caraiva.
-We loaded our bikes on the buggy and zooted across the loose sand.
-Amanda threatened to get out and walk as she was not comfortable in the buggy, which was swaying across the loose sand, very close to the waves!
-No sooner had we pulled off than our buggy ran out of fuel.
-We waited patiently in the shade of a palm tree while our barefooted driver ran off to some nearby houses to locate more fuel.
-He eventually dropped us at Caraiva where we had to, yet again, cross a river in order to get to a road of sorts.
+There appeared to be no road to Caraiva, but a beach buggy ran up and down the beach, ferrying people to and from Caraiva.
+The sand was too soft for cycling and, with our bikes loaded on the buggy, we flew across the loose sand.
+Halfway, Amanda threatened to get out and walk the rest of the way as she wasn’t comfortable with the buggy drifting across the sand so close to the water's edge.
+At least she didn’t have to jump out of a moving vehicle as our buggy ran out of fuel.
+We waited patiently in the shade of a palm tree while our barefooted driver ran off to a nearby house in an attempt to find fuel.
+He, eventually, dropped us at Caraiva where one had to, yet again, cross a river to get to a road of sorts.

-Caraiva is a tiny remote village without any TV reception, mobile phone connection or banks.
-The slow pace of life has attracted some hippies, who live a quiet life along the coast.
-As there is no bridge nearby (and therefore no cars), all goods have to be ferried across the river (even the horses seem to know this and swim across at leisure).
+Caraiva was a tiny coastal hamlet on the Rio Caraiva; it had no TV, mobile phone connection or banks.
+The slow pace of life attracted a few old-time hippies, who lived a quiet life along the coast.
+As there was no bridge nearby (and therefore no cars), all goods had to be ferried across the river (even the horses seem to know this and swam across at leisure).

-We were back on our bikes and the road turned out to be one of the worst roads we had been on so far.
-It was sandy, rutted, muddy and just plain hard to cycle on.
-Right in the middle of nowhere we found a shop making lampshades out of candle wax!
-It was so stunning that we lingered a while before setting off again.
-We cycled past vast fields of papayas (I guess they’re the only thing that can grow in these sandy fields) en route to Trancoso.
+Once back on our bikes, the road was one of the worst encountered that far.
+It was sandy, rutted and muddy, making cycling downright tricky.
+More surprising was right there, in the middle of nowhere, an art studio making lampshades out of candle wax.
+It was so stunning we lingered a while before setting off again, passing vast fields of papayas (I guess they’re the only vegetation which could grow in such sandy soil).

-It was out of season and guesthouses were offering rooms at hugely discounted prices.
-We found a luxury room for a fraction of the price it would cost in high season.
-It came with a hammock, air con, mosquito nets and a lovely breakfast!
-A just reward for a day’s hard work.
+Trancoso came with a luxury hotel for a fraction of the price it would cost in high season.
+It was out of season and guesthouses were offering rooms at a hugely discounted rate.
+It came with a hammock, air-con, mosquito nets and a lovely breakfast — a just reward for a day’s hard work.

 Instead of following the dirt road along the coast, we opted for the paved road.
-The paved road was a bit further but by then we had had enough of dirt roads.
-As soon as we reached the road we seriously doubted our decision as we encountered rather steep hills along the way.
+The paved road was a bit further, but by then both of us had enough of dirt roads.
+On reaching the paved road, we seriously doubted our decision as it came with rather steep hills.
 Amanda was in no mood for hills and swore she was going to take a bus.
-After one too many of these hills she refused to get back on the bike and wanted to phone a taxi.
-She plonked herself down by the side of the road and it took some serious convincing to get her back on the bike, with my promising that we would turn off for Arraial d’Ajuda to make it a short day.
+After one too many of those hills, she refused to get back on the bike and wanted to phone a taxi.
+She plonked herself down by the side of the road, and it took serious convincing to get her back on the bike, promising to turn off for Arraial d’Ajuda to make it a short day.

-Arraial d’Ajuda is a small coastal village with paved roads and a grassy central plaza.
-Reggae music blared from the tiny colourful shops surrounding the square.
-Old time hippies lazed around incense-filled bars.
-What a cool place to hang out in!
-We found a hostel and Amanda fell asleep, exhausted.
+Arraial d’Ajuda was another lovely coastal community with paved roads and a grassy central plaza.
+Reggae music blared from the tiny, colourful shops surrounding the square.
+Old-time hippies lazed around incense-filled bars.
+What a cool place to hang out.
+After finding a hostel, Amanda fell asleep, exhausted.

-We stayed on the following day, did a bit of laundry and Amanda updated my website.
-By the time she pointed out the fact that we had to close our bedroom window with a plank, I knew that she was well rested and that it was time to move on again.
+The next day was spent doing laundry, and Amanda updated my website.
+By the time she pointed out the fact one had to close the bedroom window with a plank, I knew she was well rested, and it was time to move on.

 4 October - Arraial d’Ajuda – Belmonte – 80km

-As if one river crossing was not enough for Amanda, we soon reached yet another river where we had to cross by means of a barge.
-On the opposite side the road wound through dense forest and past remote beaches.
-We did not see anything we liked along the way so we continued on to Belmonte.
+As if one river crossing wasn’t enough for Amanda, we came across yet another river where a barge operated.
+On the opposite side, the road wound through dense forest and past remote beaches to Belmonte.

 5 October - Belmont - Una – 56km